ThinkDataEd/curriculum/docs/unit3/essential.md

 ###**<u>[Lesson 17: Creating Our Own Participatory Sensing Campaign](lesson17.md)</u>**
 Creating a Participatory Sensing Campaign requires that survey questions must be completed whenever they are “triggered”.
-Research questions provide an overall direction in Participatory Sensing Campaign.
+Research questions provide an overall direction in a Participatory Sensing Campaign.

 ###**<u>[Lesson 18: Evaluating Our Own Participatory Sensing Campaign](lesson18.md)</u>**
 Statistical questions guide a Participatory Sensing Campaign so that we can learn about a community or